© All photographs and

 All of my runs are moved off the grass in the autumn as our garden gets too wet and muddy.
 We put them onto a patio area so that the outside bunnies can still exercise.

-Make sure that you provide a thick layer of wood shavings which will act as an insulating layer and a deep bed of hay for your pet to hide in.
+Make sure that you provide a thick layer of straw on top of the wood shavings (this will act as an insulating layer) and a deep bed of hay for your pet to hide in.

 If the forecast is for a very cold, wet or snowy night, cover the hutch with a tarpaulin or thick blanket, making sure you uncover the front of the hutch the next morning.